 - Submit the HSJ School Programs Registration Online Booking Form and CHCP Grant Application Form (below);

-- If accepted for a field trip, complete and return a Final Report and Field Trip Evaluation form (provided with your initial confirmation packet) no later than two weeks following the date of your field trip at HSJ.
+- If accepted for a field trip, complete and return a Field Trip Evaluation form (provided at the time of your field trip) no later than two weeks following the date of your field trip at HSJ.

 Field Trip Application Process